By Peter and Tracy Geraerts, who traveled with us to Svalbard in August 2014.

 The scenery was spectacular; 24-hour daylight, mountains, ice, icebergs, glaciers.

 We didn’t see another ship on our travels.
-And the expedition leaders emphasised early on that there were no guarantees that we would see any wildlife.
+And the expedition leaders emphasized early on that there were no guarantees that we would see any wildlife.
 If we did, then great, but they couldn’t promise anything.

 A few days into the trip we traveled into Liefdefjord and saw our first polar bear, quite a distance away but definitely a sighting.
 This was followed by two minke whales and then a fin whale.